Watching and wagering on horse racing is extremely popular across the US, especially in Pennsylvania.

 Additionally, TwinSpires has a rewards club where customers receive points for their bets.
 One of the TwinSpires site’s best features is that bettors can access free past performance data, which can help them make a more informed choice when betting on a race.
 It is one of the most popular horse racing sites in PA.

 Like TwinSpires, BetAmerica is operated by Churchill Downs.
 Users can download the BetAmerica app for iOS and Android devices, with the primary desktop site offering betting on horse racing, greyhound racing, and fantasy sports.
 There are over 400 race tracks available on BetAmerica from around the world, including comprehensive information on the Kentucky Derby.
+You will also find betting tips on this site.

 Where Can I Bet on Horse Races in PA?

-If you are a PA resident and wonder if there is horse racing near me, below is a list of the six-race tracks in Pennsylvania where people can bet on Penn races.
+If you are a PA bettor and wonder if there is horse racing near me, below is a list of the six-race tracks in Pennsylvania where people can bet on Penn races.
 The race tracks are:

 - Harrah’s Philadelphia Casino & Racetrack